 The Bobst Center provides support for research undertaken by Department of Politics faculty, graduate students and undergraduates.
-The Bobst Center also can provide funding for faculty, graduates and undergraduates to host guest speakers such as senior policy makers, civic leaders or scholars provided they speak on issues and topics related to peace and justice.
+The Bobst Center also can provide funding for graduates and undergraduates to host guest speakers such as senior policy makers, civic leaders or scholars provided they speak on issues and topics related to peace and justice.
 In addition to funding, the center can provide administrative support for travel arrangements and publicity, but other arrangements will remain the responsibility of the person who issues the invitation.

 It is important that all proposed research have a subject matter nexus with “peace and justice” defined in terms of conflict prevention or resolution in a global context or, less conventionally, in terms of deliberation, polarization and identity conflict in developed democracies.
 Please pay attention to our deadlines and guidelines for Bobst Grant Proposals.